Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Introduction

 \textit{\textbf{Our insights.}} LLM-based agents have brought considerable breakthroughs in recent years by extending vanilla LLMs with iterative reasoning, tool use, and environment interaction~\cite{yao2022react,yang2024sweagent,wang2025openhands}.
 In software engineering tasks, agent-based approaches have shown strong effectiveness in areas such as automatic program repair~\cite{yu2025patchagent,bouzenia2025repairagent}, agile effort estimation~\cite{bui2025llm}, and code generation~\cite{lin2025soen}.
 Unlike static prompting, these agents operate in multi-step \textit{perceive--reason--act} loops, enabling them to inspect code, navigate repositories, and validate intermediate assumptions~\cite{yao2022react,yang2024sweagent,wang2025openhands}.

-These capabilities naturally align with how human auditors triage SAST warnings, suggesting that LLM-based agents may be well-suited for vulnerability false positive filtering~\cite{aloraini2019empirical,guo2023mitigating,wen2024llm4sa}.
+These capabilities naturally align with how human auditors triage SAST warnings, suggesting that LLM-based agents may be well-suited for vulnerability FP filtering~\cite{aloraini2019empirical,guo2023mitigating,wen2024llm4sa}.
 However, it remains unclear whether agentic frameworks consistently outperform vanilla LLM prompting in this task, how different agent designs compare with each other, and what trade-offs they introduce in terms of accuracy, safety, and computational cost~\cite{wen2024llm4sa,yao2022react,yang2024sweagent,wang2025openhands}.

 To fill this gap, we present a comparative study of three state-of-the-art LLM agent frameworks, i.e., \textsc{Aider}~\cite{aider}, \textsc{OpenHands}~\cite{wang2025openhands}, and \textsc{SWE-agent}~\cite{yang2024sweagent}, for filtering FP produced by SAST tools.
-We evaluate these frameworks with three backbone models (Claude Sonnet 4, DeepSeek Chat, and GPT-5) under a unified task definition: given a static warning and access to the codebase, determine whether the report corresponds to a real vulnerability or a false alarm.
-Our study spans both a controlled benchmark setting (OWASP~\cite{owaspbenchmark} Benchmark) and real-world scenarios using findings from open-source projects in the Vul4J~\cite{bui2022vul4j} dataset.
-To ensure a fair comparison, we standardize prompt construction, constrain external tooling (e.g., disabling web browsing), and measure outcomes along three dimensions: (1) filtering performance on FPs, (2) risk of suppressing true vulnerabilities, and (3) computational overhead (rounds, token usage, and cost).
+We evaluate these frameworks with Claude Sonnet 4, DeepSeek Chat, and GPT-5 under a unified task definition: given a static alert and codebase access, determine whether the report corresponds to a real vulnerability or a false alarm. \mrm{Our full cross-model and cross-agent evaluation covers the OWASP Benchmark~\cite{owaspbenchmark} and real-world Java alerts from Vul4J~\cite{bui2022vul4j}, using Claude Sonnet 4, DeepSeek Chat, and GPT-5.
+For this comparative evaluation, we standardize prompts, constrain external tooling, and measure FP filtering performance, true-vulnerability suppression risk, and operational overhead.
+To address data-leakage and generalization concerns, we further conduct a focused post-cutoff C/C++ study on OSS-Fuzz~\cite{ossfuzz} using the strongest configuration (\textsc{SWE-agent} with Claude Sonnet 4) together with targeted ablations and stronger non-agentic baselines.}